Crossley Motors: Overview

+In 1903 London car dealers Jarrott & Letts were looking for a British car to sell alongside their imported models and approached Crossley Brothers to see if they would supply one of their engines.
+They agreed and a car was built to a design by James S. Critchley, who had been with Daimler fitting the Crossley engine to a French chassis.
+This became the 22hp model.

+The first car was built in 1903 and exhibited at the Society of Motor Manufacturers' Exhibition at Crystal Palace in February 1904, but the parent company saw a future for these new machines and decided a separate company was required.

 Crossley Motors Ltd was first registered on 11 April 1906 (and re-registered with a different company number in 1910) as the vehicle manufacturing arm of Crossley Brothers.
-The first car was actually built in 1903 to a design by James S. Critchley, who had been with Daimler and exhibited at the Society of Motor Manufacturers' Exhibition at Crystal Palace in February 1904, but the parent company saw a future for these new machines and decided a separate company was required.

-Critchley left the company in 1906 and was replaced by the team of Walter James Iden, A. W. Reeves and Hubert Woods who introduced the 12-14hp (later 15hp) and 20hp models.
+Critchley left the company in 1906 and was replaced by the team of Walter James Iden, A. W. Reeves and Hubert Woods who introduced the 12-14 hp (later 15 hp) and 20 hp models.

 In 1920, Crossley Motors bought 34,283 (68.5%) of the 50,000 issued shares of the nearby firm of Avro.
 Crossley took over Avro's car manufacturing business and Avro continued its aircraft manufacturing operations independently.
 In 1928, Crossley had to sell its shares in Avro to Armstrong Siddeley to pay for the losses incurred by the Willys Overland Crossley venture.

 After World War II, the directors decided that the company was not large enough to prosper and looked for a partner.
 This resulted in a take over by Associated Equipment Company (AEC) in 1948.
 AEC's parent company changed its name to Associated Commercial Vehicles and Crossley became a division of it.
 Production of the Crossley range of vehicles continued at the Stockport plant until 1952.
 After that date, production turned to badge-engineered AEC designs and bus bodywork, until the factory was closed in 1958 and sold in 1959.

 Although no longer trading, the company was never formally wound up.
 In 1969, AEC's new owner, British Leyland, restarted the company with a new name – Leyland National – and production of single-decker buses recommenced.